 Funding to study in the USA

-International students will find that funding is often available and generally differs between institutions.
-Some will provide scholarships covering the entire cost of study.
+Each year international students receive a significant amount of financial help.
+Funding for overseas students does exist and generally differs between institutions.
+Some provide scholarships covering the entire cost of study, while others contribute towards the overall cost.
 Common sources of funding include:

 - Needs-based financial aid - if your family income falls below a certain amount then many institutions can assist with tuition fees and accommodation.

 - Merit scholarships - for those with outstanding talent or excellent grades in a specific subject.

 - Sports scholarships - for talented sportsmen and women.
 You need the required grades as well as sporting excellence.

 Around 20 scholarships are offered each year by the Fulbright Commission Award Programme.
 UK students looking to pursue a postgraduate degree are eligible, with awards varying from journalism to medicine.
 For a list of awards visit Fulbright Commission - Awards and Programmes for UK Postgraduates.